 All opiate addictions are different, which is why we offer specialized treatment plans.
 Our inpatient opiate treatment program examines addiction, assesses its origin, and works hard to eliminate its influences.

 The first step is medical detoxification, also known as drug detox.
 We have a state-of-the-art painless detox program that includes a multi-dimensional medication taper.
 This carefully decreases doses of medications, like methadone and suboxone, to get opiates out of the body in a safe and controlled manner.
 This process is also known as medication-assisted treatment.

 Therapy of a physical nature is also available to manage negative physical side effects.
-For example, we have massage therapists, anti-nausea medications, round-the-clock monitoring, and an Adventure Therapy program.
+For example, we have massage therapists, anti-nausea medications, and round-the-clock monitoring.
 The latter involves outdoor activities and teaches a variety of survival techniques.